 Sniffing the floor

-If you see any of these signs, pick your puppy up and take them to their designated toilet spot.
-If your puppy does have an accident, don’t punish them – instead just clean up and carry on as normal.
+If you see any of these signs, pick up your puppy and take them to their designated toilet spot.
+If your puppy does have an accident, don’t punish them; instead, just clean up and carry on as normal.

 House training should begin as soon as your new puppy arrives home, but Sue mentions it’s also important to “do your homework before you get your puppy.”

 Knowing what to expect and having a schedule in place will help keep things as smooth as possible.